Duality and integrability on contact Fano manifolds: Introduction

+The author was supported by Marie Curie International Outgoing Fellowship.
+While preparing the corrigendum, the author was supported by the National Scienc Center of Poland (NCN) project ``Complex contact manifolds and geometry of secants'', 2017/26/E/ST1/00231.

 The author would like to thank the following people for many enlightening discussions: Jun-Muk Hwang, Stefan Kebekus, Joseph M.~Landsberg, \Jaroslaw{} \Wisniewski{} and Fyodor L.~Zak.
 Comments of Laurent Manivel helped to improve the presentation in the paper.
+In addition, the author is grateful to Joachim Jelisiejew, Micha{\l} Kapustka for further suggestions concerning the erratum.